 Australia has a system to recognise qualifications from other countries.
-The Australian Government’s National Office of Overseas Skills Recognition (NOOSR) helps Australian education and training to recognise qualifications and prior learning from overseas.
+The Australian Government’s National Office of Overseas Skills Recognition (NOOSR) helps Australian education and training to identify prior learning from overseas.

 Some Australian education and training providers offer course credits or exemptions based on your previous studies.
 This is called Recognition of Prior Learning (RPL).

 Australian providers may offer RPL on: